 'Sasaba' Holly Tea Olive has dramatic dark green deeply incised leaves on a compact, shade loving plant.
 Dr. Michael Dirr calls it "A plant handler's worst nightmare" because the leaves are very stiff and prickly.
 Of course, that is what makes it a wonderful evergreen for deer country.
 The insignificant flowers appear in November and are highly, deliciously fragrant.
 There is a lovely large plant at the Scott Arboretum, home of so many specimen plants.
 Slow growing, with good cold tolerance.

 Cinnamon Fern has medium green somewhat coarse foliage.
-The fertile fronds are cinnamon colored, and very upright.
+The fertile cinnamon-colored fronds appear in early spring, and very upright.
 Osmunda cinnamomea is very wet site tolerant, and a deciduous creeper.
+Osmunda fiber used in the potting of orchids comes from the roots of these ferns.
 Great in rain gardens.